ZandTree/mem_project/README.md

 #### Bugs:

-1. Copy paste in timycme works not as expected
+1. Copy paste in tinycme works not as expected